Why be energy efficient?

 - Fuel for Thought - Potential energy efficiency opportunities in the Australian road and rail sectors 2011

 This report catalogues potential opportunities for energy efficiency improvements in the Australian road transport (heavy duty vehicles only) and rail transport sectors.
-It is designed to supplement energy efficiency assessments undertaken by transport operators involved in the EEO program.
-The report was developed by Rare Consulting for the Department of Resources, Energy and Tourism.
+It was designed to supplement energy efficiency assessments undertaken by transport operators involved in the Energy Efficiency Opportunities program.

 - SmartWay Freight Transport Publications 2011 (Opens in a new window)